Weak and renormalized solutions to a hypoelliptic Mean Field Games system: Appendix

 In this sub-section we show some important properties about the convergence of $\un$ where $\un$ solves

 for $L:=\pt -\lapv +\vDx$ and $f^n,g^n$ strongly convergent sequences in their respective $L^1$-spaces.
-We show an analogue of the convergence results of Porretta in \cite{PorrettaExistence} from which all our techniques are motivated and parallel to.
-In particular we show that if $\un$ solves \eqref{AppendixEquation} and are strongly convergent in $L^1$ to some function $u$, then $\Dv T_k(\un)\rightarrow \Dv T_k(u)$ strongly in $L^2([0,T]\times \R^d\times \R^d)$ ($T_k$ is the truncation at $k$).
-To motivate the technical results used in this paper, we outline in a less general scenario, the method used for the non-degenerate case in Porretta \cite{PorrettaExistence}.
-Let $\un$ be a sequence that solves the equation
+We show an analogue of the convergence results in \cite{porretta1999existence} from which all our techniques are motivated and parallel to.
+In particular we show that if $\un$ solves \eqref{AppendixEquation} and are strongly convergent in $L^1$ to some function $u$, then $\Dv T_k(\un)\rightarrow \Dv T_k(u)$ strongly in $L^2([0,T]\times \R^d\times \R^d)$, where $T_k$ is the truncation at $k$, namely, for $k\in \N$ $T_k(x)=s$ for $|s|\leq k$ and $T_K(s)=sign(s)k$ otherwise.
+A crucial technical step in \cite{porretta1999existence} is the following transformation which allows the authors to deal with the degenerate $\pt$ direction.
+Given a function $u$, for $\nu>0$ define